All Practical Scholarship applications must be submitted no later than September 30th in the year preceding entry to the School.

 One or two Art Scholarships are available at 11+, 13+ and 16+, each to the value of a £200 department programme and associated materials.
 Art Scholars would be expected to have a genuine passion for the subject, be able to work independently and act as role models within the year group.
 We welcome applicants who work in any media and who display creativity and originality.
 Art Scholars are expected to continue with the subject at least to GCSE level.

-Potential scholars will be invited to attend a morning of Art activities one Saturday morning in the Autumn Term.
-There will be a range of materials and tasks to complete.
+Potential scholars will be invited to attend an afternoon of Art activities in January, there will be a range of materials and tasks to complete.
 Potential scholars will have a tour of the inspiring Art Studios, meeting current Art Scholars to discuss the range of exciting Art extension projects they have participated in during the year.

 One or two Drama Scholarships are available at 11+, 13+ and 16+, each to the value of a £200 department programme and associated materials.
 Drama Scholars would be expected to have experience of performance in a number of roles and to show a genuine passion for theatre and acting.
 They would be expected to contribute fully to drama at the school, either by acting or in technical roles.
 Drama Scholars are expected to continue with the subject at least to GCSE level.

-Potential scholars will be invited to perform a three minute monologue for the Head of Drama one Saturday morning in the Autumn Term and to discuss the piece, why they chose it, and their interpretation.
+Potential scholars will be invited to perform a three minute monologue for the Head of Drama in January and to discuss the piece, why they chose it, and their interpretation.

-One or two Design Technology Scholarships are available at 11+, 13+ & 16+, each to the value of a £200 department programme and associated materials.
-Design Technology Scholars would be expected to have a genuine passion for the subject, be able to work independently and act as role models within the year group.
+One or two Design, Engineering & Technology Scholarships are available at 11+, 13+ & 16+, each to the value of a £200 department programme and associated materials.
+Design, Engineering & Technology Scholars would be expected to have a genuine passion for the subject, be able to work independently and act as role models within the year group.
 We welcome applicants who have an ongoing interest in any aspect of design, technology or engineering.
-Potential Scholars will be assessed and interviewed during a morning of activities one Saturday in November of the year prior to entry.
+Potential Scholars will be assessed and interviewed during an afternoon of activities in January of the year prior to entry.
 Candidates will be asked to bring evidence of their interest in engineering, which could be images or practical work.

 Four Music Scholarships (one of up to 25% of the School fees; one of up to 15% and two of up to 10%) are awarded across 11+, 13+ and 16+.
 A Scholarship includes free instrumental and/or singing tuition on two instruments (or instrument and voice).
 Additional awards of free tuition may be made if there are boys of sufficient merit.